5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/displays.rst

 If applicable, the name of the route's next waypoint or target airport will be shown below the attitude indicator.

-Electronic horizontal situation indicator (EHSI)
+Electronic Horizontal Situation Indicator (EHSI)
 ------------------------------------------------

 .. image:: images/ehsi.png